RationAI/xopat-docker/README.md

 When updating, simply use
 > `git pull && docker compose build`

+## Configuring the build
+You can adjust some values - passwords, access - through environmental variables in the docker compose file.

 ## Entering containers
 Containers are named, so in order to execute a code inside the container you can use its name.
 For the basic container the name is `viewer`.
 Entering its shell can thus be done as: